 - Melide – Santiago de Compostela (53 km)

-The Northern Way joins the Basque city of Irun with Santiago de Compostela along the Cantabrian coast.
-A route that has an irregular orography, with constant ups and downs but that will reveal some of the most spectacular landscapes of the Camino de Santiago.
-Cycling along paths and roads between the blue of the sea and the green of the Cantabrian mountain range is a real pleasure for the senses.
+The Camino del Norte connects the Basque city of Irún with Santiago de Compostela, traveling along the entire northern coast of Spain.
+A route that features irregular terrain, with constant ascents and descents but will reveal some of the most spectacular landscapes of the entire Camino de Santiago.
+Pedaling through trails and roads between the blue sea and the green Cantabrian mountain range is a delight for the senses.
+The Camino del Norte from Irún, with its 820 km, is the second longest Camino de Santiago, just behind the Vía de la Plata.

 - Markina – Bilbao (57 km)